Hirschfeld Wildlife Park

 Hirschfeld Wildlife Park (Tierpark Hirschfeld) is in Voigtsgrün, part of the municipality of Hirschfeld, near Zwickau in the German Free State of Saxony.

-Records by Lady Martha von Arnim (née von Schlegell) prove that the site and its stand of trees have been protected for centuries.

-Maps from 1870 show that there was already a wildlife enclosure at this site.
-It belonged to Lord Alexander von Arnim, who kept deer here.
-In 1890, a hunting lodge was built in the enclosure that still exists today and is referred to as the "log cabin" (Blockhaus).
-In 1909, his brother, Arno von Arnim, inherited Voigtsgrün and thus the animal enclosure too.
+Records by Martha von Arnim (née von Schlegell) indicate that the site and its stand of trees had been protected for centuries.
+Maps from 1870 show that a wildlife enclosure already existed at the site.
+It belonged to Alexander von Arnim, who kept red deer there.
+Around 1890, a hunting lodge was built within the enclosure; the building still exists and is known as the "log cabin" (Blockhaus).
+In 1909, his brother, Arno von Arnim, inherited Voigtsgrün and the animal enclosure.

-In 1956, the enclosure, which covered an area of about 6 hectares, was turned into a wildlife park.
-The first livestock included red deer, red fox and badger.
+The foundation of the present-day wildlife park was laid in 1956.
+The original site covered about 6 hectares and contains trees up to 450 years old.

-Today, the area of the park has been enlarged and contains about 600 animals of 90 species.
-These include raccoon dogs, wild boar, bears, gray wolves, pot-bellied pigs, waders, Heidschnucken, raccoons, porcupines, mouflon, bison, snowy owls, monkeys and ferrets.
-The area also includes trees up to 450 years old.
+Today, the park contains approximately 600 animals representing 90 species.
+These include raccoon dogs, wild boar, bears, gray wolves, pot-bellied pigs, waders, Heidschnucken, raccoons, porcupines, mouflon, bison, snowy owls, monkeys, and ferrets.

-In addition to the animal enclosures, the park also has a petting zoo, restaurants, a minigolf course and a children's playground.
-Visitors are allowed to bring their dogs to the park.
+In addition to the animal enclosures, the park has a petting zoo, restaurants, a minigolf course, and a children's playground.